kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 }
 ```

 NOTE: To align with API conventions, we recommend since the v1beta2 contract that the `Version` field should be
 of type `string` (it was `*string` before).
 Both are compatible with the v1beta2 contract though.
 NOTE: The minimum Kubernetes version, and more specifically the API server version, will be used to determine
-when a control plane is fully upgraded (spec.version == status.version) and for enforcing Kubernetes version skew
+when a control plane is fully upgraded and for enforcing Kubernetes version skew policies when a Cluster derived
-policies when a Cluster derived from a ClusterClass is managed by the Topology controller.
+from a ClusterClass is managed by the Topology controller.

 ### ControlPlane: machines